TRIM: Token Reduction and Inference Modeling for Cost-Effective Language Generation

-We tested each model on two test sets.
-First, on a new random sample of the Wikipedia dump to validate the training, and second, on the DKA dataset (Section~\ref{datasets}).
-We evaluated their performance in a scenario closer to the real one where these models are used after the generation of a text omitting the inferable terms by an LLM.
-Both test datasets are composed of 9,000 paragraphs each.
-The results can be seen in Table~\ref{metric_split} and~\ref{metric_llm}, showing also the metrics of the distilled text compared to the original one.
+We tested each reconstruction model $M_R$ on two evaluation sets.
+First, on a new sample of 9,000 Wikipedia paragraphs to validate the training, and second, on the NaLDA dataset for each of the generation models $M_G$ (Section~\ref{datasets}).
+Table~\ref{metric_llm} presents the NaLDA results with GPT-4o as $M_G$, including metrics comparing the distilled and ideal answers.
+Detailed results for other generation models are provided in Table~\ref{all_results} of the Supplementary Material.

-Regarding the $\Theta$ metrics, we observe good results overall.
-The smaller language models Bart and T5 excel in precision, and the instruction-bigger language model Qwen2.5 in its 0.5B and 1.5B versions excel in recall.
-This means the smaller models tend to be more conservative but more precise, while on the other hand the bigger models reconstruct more terms from the original structure but with higher variability in their correctness.
-Nevertheless, the metrics are very equated, and do not reflect a high difference between them.
+Regarding the $\Theta$ metrics on the NaLDA dataset (Table~\ref{metric_llm}), overall results indicate good performance (82.8 F1 score or higher), with no significant differences between models.
+Smaller encoder-decoder models like Bart and T5 show higher precision, while larger decoder-only models such as Qwen2.5 (0.5B and 1.5B) achieve better recall.
+These differences likely stem from their architectures: encoder-decoder models use cross-attention for better context understanding, while decoder-only models tend to be more verbose and infer more terms.

-Regarding the rest of metrics, we can observe that the grammatical metrics (BLEU, METEOR \& ROUGE) have good values across all models, the semantic metric is perfect with 3 decimals approximation, and the perplexity suffers only a small increase over the original one.
-All of these results are obtained with a significant percentage of saved tokens of 18.85\% in the sample of Wikipedia and 20.58\% for the answers of the LLM.
+Regarding the rest of metrics, we observe that the grammatical metrics have good values across all models as well, being Qwen2.5(1.5B) the one obtaining the best results.
+All models achieve near-perfect scores on the semantic metric, demonstrating that their outputs effectively preserve the intended meaning.
+The perplexity suffers a small increase over the original one, being Qwen2.5(1.5B) the one obtaining the lowest perplexity.
+These results were obtained with a significant percentage of saved tokens, 18.85\% in the Wikipedia sample and 19.41\% for the answers in the NaLDA dataset.

-We can observe from the metrics for the distilled text how the grammatical metrics are substantially worse, and the perplexity much higher while the semantics metrics remain almost perfect.
-This shows that the elimination of the inferable sets breaks the grammatical structure and coherence but maintains almost in its fullness the original semantic information.
+The metrics for the distilled text show significantly lower grammatical scores and higher perplexity, while the semantic metric remains nearly perfect.
+This indicates that removing the easily-inferable word set $W$ disrupts grammatical structure and coherence but largely preserves the original semantic content.